nasa/HyperCP/README.md

 ### Executing HyperCP from the command line

 There are a couple of way HyperCP can be run without the GUI.
-The first is to make a scripted call to the Command class in the Main.py file.
+The first (recommended) way is to make a scripted call to the Command class in the Main.py file.
 This is demonstrated with the [run_Sample_Data.py](run_Sample_Data.py) script provided in the top level of the repository.
 By copying this file and customizing it for your data (e.g., changing file paths to make your directories), and editing the processing configuration (either in the GUI or manually editting the relevant ./Config/your_Configuration.cfg file) you can use a direct python call to the script to run HyperCP.
 As demonstrated in the sample script, it can be run for multiple levels and can use multiple core threads to speed up processing.

-There is also a command line option for batching a single level which can be triggered by adding the ```-cmd``` argument:
+[NOTE: command line option is currently obsolete pending updates] There is also a command line option for batching a single level which can be triggered by adding the ```-cmd``` argument:

 ```
 (hypercp) prompt$ python Main.py -c config -i inputFile -o outputDirectory -l processingLevel